 The end node is a classical sensor or actuator equipped with LPWAN-CSS radio and a resource constrained microprocessor controlling the radio transceiver and carrying on the tasks of the LoRaWAN™ MAC as well as the application software.

-In the LoRaWAN™ protocol there are not such a concept as handover and related association of a node to a certain specific gateway.
+In the LoRaWAN™ protocol there are is such a concept as handover and related association of a node to a certain specific gateway.
 In the uplink (from the end node to the gateways and the network) the nodes transmit their packets which, in general, are collected by one or more gateways, each of which relays the packet to the Network Server, along with a link quality indicator.
 It is this link quality indicator that enables the Network Server to select (assuming reciprocity) for the downlink (from the Network Server to the end-node) what is usually called “best serving gateway”, i.e., the gateway from which the packet has been received with the best link quality indicator.

 The end-nodes, according to the LoRaWAN™ protocol are distinguished in 3 categories (classes) detailed below.
 It is be pointed out that the category of a node is not, in general, fixed.
 For example, a node of the lowest category can only behave as the lowest class node; however, a node which implements the features of – for example – the second highest category starts, when switched on, as a node of the lowest class and then switch to the higher class after requesting and receiving the permission from the network server.
 The networks implemented according to the LoRaWAN™ protocol are not required to support all of the categories of nodes, but only the lowest one.
 Of course, supporting additional categories provides additional benefits for the network (which will be clear after the definition of the classes) and, as a matter of fact, existing networks are supporting more than only the lowest class.